Pharmacists From Outside of Canada

 2. the preceptor you chose to oversee your internship.

 You are responsible for finding a preceptor to oversee your internship.
-You can use the College’s pharmacy register to search for a practice site.
-You can also search job postings on the Pharmacists Manitoba website.
+If you have not found a preceptor yet, please use CPhM’s Public Directory for Pharmacies to search for a practice site.
+Additionally, you can check the Pharmacists Manitoba Careers page for job postings.

 Please note the following before you choose a pharmacist to act as your preceptor: